NotDSF/HttpSpy/README.md

 # HttpSpy
 A tool to easily reconstruct HTTP requests sent by the client.

-# Why should I use this?
+# Why should you use this?
 Unlike other public spies, mine reconstructs the request with the information sent.

 # Should you use to penetration test?